 - Create well-crafted, well-thought-out, well-designed, well-written tests that aren’t vague, misleading, ambiguous, poorly written, or easy to guess.
 Review the items and have others review them for you before trying them for real with your employees.

 - Don’t create tests that are difficult to answer or difficult to answer just because of the user-interface.
-In other words, don’t get too cute or be so sloppy that your employees can’t figure out how to answer.
+In other words, don’t be tricky, don’t get too cute, or don’t be so sloppy that your employees can’t figure out how to answer.

 - Create tests with an objective scoring basis.